Ramirez helps Indians snap skid with 10-3 win over Tigers

+DETROIT (AP) — Shane Bieber and the birthday boy helped the Cleveland Indians end their skid.

-DETROIT (AP) — Jose Ramirez homered twice on his 28th birthday, Shane Bieber took a shutout into the eighth inning and the Cleveland Indians snapped their eight-game losing streak with a 10-3 victory over the Detroit Tigers on Thursday night.
+Bieber took a shutout into the eighth inning, Jose Ramirez homered twice on his 28th birthday and the Indians beat the Detroit Tigers 10-3 on Thursday night.
+Cleveland snapped an eight-game losing streak.

+The Indians entered the day holding the final American League playoff spot, and they had a four-game cushion despite their recent slide.

+“Going into the postseason, it would be nice to get some momentum moving forward,” Bieber said.
+“A lot of good teams make it, but a lot of hot teams win it, so if we can get going towards the end of the season right now, I think we’ll be in a good spot.”

 Bieber (8-1) didn’t allow a run until his final hitter, Willi Castro, hit a three-run homer in the eighth.
 That cost the Cleveland right-hander the major league ERA lead, but Bieber did become the first eight-game winner of this shortened season.
 He allowed four hits in 7 2/3 innings.